Manuel Carbonell: Exile to New York City

 For his first exhibition at Schoneman Galleries, Carbonell departed from clay and plaster forms and worked in hammered metals.
 During this time, one sensed the influence of Pablo Gargallos' figurative abstract modern sculptures.
 In 1967 he extended his frontier to include another one-man show in San Francisco at the Maxwell Galleries.
-By 1971,Carbonell held two exhibits, one again at Schoneman and the other at the Bacardi Galleries in Miami, Florida.
+By 1971, Carbonell held two exhibitions, one again at Schoneman and the other at the Bacardi Galleries in Miami, Florida.
 At this time, Carbonell moved from his previously acclaimed hammered metals and bronze finishes to high-polished bronzes sculptures.
 This new work took on a completely different aesthetic, becoming more abstract.
-Rounded volumes replaced the elongated anatomical shapes, present in Lovers, Madonna of the Moon and Figurative Form.
-During an exhibition at Galerie Moos, in 1972, in Montreal, Canada, the artist unveiled new subject matters through his high-polish bronze sculptures of Sea Horses, a Sea Lion, Snail and Mermaid.
+Rounded volumes replaced the elongated anatomical shapes, present in "Lovers", "Madonna of the Moon" and "Figurative Form".
+During an exhibition at Galerie Moos, in 1972, in Montreal, Canada, the artist unveiled new subject matters through his high-polish bronze sculptures of "Sea Horses, a Sea Lion, Snail and Mermaid".

 Renamed as Randall Galleries, a former employee of Schoneman Galleries took control over the gallery in 1973, while Carbonell was preparing an exhibition that would pay tribute to dance.
 The dancer series was a means to show his appreciation of dance as an art form, embracing the two art forms.
 The delicate lines of the ballet dancers are executed from a single point of balance.
 The graceful forms portray the excitement of their movement and beauty which is captured in reflective golden bronze.
-The opportunity to amplify this series turned into a benefit for The City Center in New York City to have an exhibition titled "Homage to Ballet" in 1974.
+The opportunity to amplify this series turned into a benefit for The City Center in New York City to have an exhibition titled Homage to Ballet in 1974.